Mauro Icardi: Senior

 Following Italy national football team manager Cesare Prandelli's interest in Icardi's performances, in February 2013, Icardi stated his wish to play for the Argentina senior team, despite also being eligible to play for Italy, saying: "I'm very grateful to Italian football for the opportunity it has given me, I'd also like to thank Prandelli for the nice words he expressed about me.
 But I have to be honest and sincere – I'm Argentine, I feel Argentine, and I've always dreamed of wearing the shirt of my nation.
 To actually do that would be the maximum for me."

 On 15 October 2013, he played his first game for the main squad, coming on as an 82nd-minute substitute for Augusto Fernández in a 2–3 FIFA World Cup qualifier loss away to Uruguay.

 In April 2016, Icardi was excluded from Gerardo Martino's preliminary squad for the Copa América Centenario, although the Argentine manager later named him to Argentina's preliminary under-23 squad for the 2016 Summer Olympics in Rio de Janeiro.
 However, Inter did not release Icardi to participate in the Olympics.

 In October 2016, rumours started to speculate in Argentina that Lionel Messi was behind Icardi's exclusion from the national team due to Messi's friendship with Maxi López, Icardi's wife's former partner.
 The national team coach Edgardo Bauza stated that Icardi's off-field antics have nothing to do with him not being selected for Argentina and he would receive a call-up soon, adding that Messi does not "dictate" the team.
 However, he was omitted again for the 2018 FIFA World Cup qualification matches against Brazil and Colombia in November.

 On 19 May 2017, Icardi received his first call-up after more than three years by newly appointed coach Jorge Sampaoli for the friendlies against Brazil and Singapore in June.

 In May 2018, Icardi was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
 Later that month, however, he was left out from the final 23.

 Icardi scored his first senior international goal on 20 November 2018, in a 2–0 friendly home win over Mexico.
 His goal, scored after just 71 seconds, was the fourth quickest goal in Argentina history.
 In this match, he won the first trophy with the senior team - Copa Adidas 2018.

 In May 2019, Icardi was included in Argentina manager Lionel Scaloni's preliminary 40-man squad for the 2019 Copa América.
 Later that month, however, he was excluded from the final 23-man squad for the tournament.

+Throughout multiple periods, Icardi's form dipped and he was subsequently left out of Argentina's squad for the 2022 FIFA World Cup having failed to impress with Paris Saint-Germain or on loan with Galatasaray.